- Start date:

 - Career opportunities

-We’re also committed to offering a wide range of development and training events and activities.
-Recent activities and events have included field trips to corporate headquarters, CV building and interview sessions, professional risk management workshops and commercial awareness networking events.
+We are also committed to offering a wide range of development and training events and activities.
+Recent activities and events have included CV building and interview sessions, professional risk management workshops and commercial awareness networking events.

 Read more about our careers and professional development support.